Shape the future of Transit Public Safety in Los angeles

 • Cafeteria

-Group of nine LA Metro security officers and personnel standing in front of an orange Metro Local bus with palm trees in the background.Smiling uniformed police officer walking through a hallway with patterned floor and golden walls.Smiling police officer in uniform assisting a woman with using a ticket vending machine at a transit station.Orange and grey Metro Local bus number 3984 turning at an intersection with palm trees and a Los Angeles street sign in the background.Smiling African American police officer in uniform standing inside a train station with a large clock and signage in the background.Two police officers talking to a man holding a ticket at a train station platform with a train in the background.Side view of four serious police officers in uniform standing in a row indoors.
+Group of nine LA Metro security officers and personnel standing in front of an orange Metro Local bus with palm trees in the background.Smiling uniformed police officer walking through a hallway with patterned floor and golden walls.Smiling police officer in uniform assisting a woman with using a ticket vending machine at a transit station.Orange and grey Metro Local bus number 3984 turning at an intersection with palm trees and a Los Angeles street sign in the background.Uniformed police officer named Scott smiling inside a train station with a clock and signage in the background.Two police officers talking to a man holding a ticket at a train station platform with a train in the background.Side view of four serious police officers in uniform standing in a row indoors.

-Group of nine LA Metro security officers and personnel standing in front of an orange Metro Local bus with palm trees in the background.Smiling uniformed police officer walking through a hallway with patterned floor and golden walls.Smiling police officer in uniform assisting a woman with using a ticket vending machine at a transit station.Orange and grey Metro Local bus number 3984 turning at an intersection with palm trees and a Los Angeles street sign in the background.Smiling African American police officer in uniform standing inside a train station with a large clock and signage in the background.Two police officers talking to a man holding a ticket at a train station platform with a train in the background.Side view of four serious police officers in uniform standing in a row indoors.
+Group of nine LA Metro security officers and personnel standing in front of an orange Metro Local bus with palm trees in the background.Smiling police officer walking down a patterned marble floor hallway with golden and black decorated walls.Smiling police officer in uniform assisting a woman with using a ticket vending machine at a transit station.Orange and grey Metro Local bus number 3984 turning at an intersection with palm trees and a Los Angeles street sign in the background.Smiling uniformed police officer standing inside a train station with a clock and signage in the background.Two police officers talking to a man holding a ticket at a train station platform with a train in the background.Side view of four serious police officers in uniform standing in a row indoors.

 start your application